Operation of Residential Irrigation Timers

 Irrigation Timers

-In general, commercially available timers are mechanical, electromechanical, electronic, or computer based (Zazueta et al., 2008).
 Electronic timers are commonly installed in residential and small commercial landscape irrigation systems.
 We will discuss the general operation common to most residential irrigation timers.
-For details specific to a given controller the reader should refer to the owner's manual.
+For details specific to a given controller, the reader should refer to the owner's manual.

-Electronic Controller Operation
+Electronic Timer Operation

 Generally, electronic timers allow flexible scheduling of irrigation systems (Figure 1).

-Figure 1.
-Typical residential irrigation controller.
+Typical residential irrigation timer.

 Figure 1.
-Typical residential irrigation controller.
+Typical residential irrigation timer.

-Some scheduling options provided by timers are:
+Some scheduling options provided by timers are listed below.

-Days of the week
+Days of the Week

-Run time
+Run Time

 The amount of time that each zone runs may be set from several minutes to several hours.
 Generally, run time should be less than 60 minutes for Florida's sandy soils.
-The exact time depends on system application rate which can be determined as discussed in the next section.
+The exact time depends on the system application rate, which can be determined as discussed in the next section.
 Irrigating longer will lead to movement of water below the root zone, which wastes water.

 Percentage Adjustment